wborgeaud/ecfft-bn254/README.md

 }
 ```

+### BLS12-381

+The base field of the BLS12-381 curve is also supported, albeit only for polynomials up to degree 128 for now.

 ### Precomputations

 The implementation uses precomputations for the coset and isogenies used in the ECFFT.
 These precomputations are computed in `get_params.sage` and are stored in the `bn254_coset` and `bn254_isogenies` files.